ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authentication.md

 }
 ```

-> ⚠️ Note: This is an exemplary configuration, not intended for use in a real world application.
+> ⚠️ Note: This is an example configuration that's not intended for use in a real world application.

 3. Register the `UseAuthentication` middleware with the request pipeline